blocknative/web3-onboard/packages/injected/README.md

 ## Excluding Wallets

-Injected wallets that you do not want to support can be excluded based on the `Platform` the user is on.
-For example you may not want to support the 'Detected Wallet' that is detected automatically and exclude it via all platforms by passing `false`:
+Injected wallets that you do not want to support can be filtered based on the `Platform` the user is on.
+For example you may not want to support the 'Detected Wallet' that is detected automatically and filter it via all platforms by passing `false`:

 ```javascript
 import Onboard from '@bn-onboard/core'